 If your cat is used to having short excursions outside and you live in a very cold place, you’ll want to keep your cat inside exclusively during the winter.
 Unfortunately, your cat might also get very bored.
 Since your cat is used to climbing, buy a cat tower to give your cat a place to perch high and survey the world.
 You might as well go all out to keep kitty entertained.
 We like the Go Pet Club 72” Cat Tree Condo.
 It has five levels and is built to accommodate a medium to large-sized cat.

 It doesn’t cost much, but a laser toy can keep your cat entertained for hours on end during those lazy winter days.
-When the temperatures get colder, even inside, your cat might not want to run around as much.
-This is a great way to keep her exercising.
-Hide the laser light around a corner so your cat feels like she’s “hunting.”
-Just don’t shine the laser in her eyes, and you’ll have tons of fun.
+When the temperatures get colder, your cat might not want to run around as much, even inside.
+This is a great way to keep them exercising.
+Hide the laser light around a corner so your cat feels like they’re “hunting.”
+Just don’t shine the laser in their eyes, and you’ll have tons of fun.
 There are a lot of laser pointers out there, but buy the kind specifically made for pets.
 Here’s one that we like: Love “N” Creatures Interactive LED Pointer Cat Toy.

 If you have a feral cat that’s going to be outdoors at all in the winter but is tame enough to wear a collar, then you’ll want to invest in a reflective one.
 The winter days are short and the nights are long and dark.
 For cats, it’s especially important that their collar is a breakaway type so it doesn’t get caught on anything while kitty is exploring.
 This Pawtitas Reflective Cat Collar has great reviews on Amazon and includes a safety release.

-If you have to take your cat outdoors, even if it’s just because you want her to feel the snow briefly under her paws, make sure you have a good harness on her, attached to a leash.
+If you have to take your cat outdoors, even if it’s just because you want them to feel the snow briefly under their paws, make sure you have a good harness on them, attached to a leash.
 You don’t want your cat escaping into the cold winter night.
 A harness like this Kitty Holster Cat Harness on Amazon can work well.
 Just be sure to buy the right size so your cat can’t slip right out of it.
 Test it in the house first to make sure your cat won’t fight with it and find a sneaky way to escape.
-And give her a reflective collar, like we talked about above, to wear with it.
+And give them a reflective collar, like we talked about above, to wear with it.

-Your cat has plenty of fur to keep her warm.
+Your cat has plenty of fur to keep warm.
 Most breeds of cats even have a thick undercoat, so we don’t typically recommend clothes for your cat.
-But if you own a hairless cat, like a Sphynx, then a little jacket can be a nice touch for keeping her warm indoors during the colder winter months.
+But if you own a hairless cat, like a Sphynx, then a little jacket can be a nice touch for keeping warm indoors during the colder winter months.
 There are a lot of cute jackets out there, and most that are designed to fit small dogs will also fit your cat.
-This Winter Horn Buttons Jacket is one example.
+This Voyager Fleece Pet Jacket is one example.
 This one is even lined with fleece for extra warmth!

 What items can your kitty absolutely not do without in the winter?
 Let us know in the comments below!